Age of Discovery

 He was a Spanish explorer who became the first governor of Puerto Rico, the first European known to reach the mainland of present day United States, and he gave Florida its name.

 Juan Ponce de Leon was a Spanish explorer who traveled around Hispaniola, Puerto Rico, and Florida.
-He is credited with establishing a European settlement in Puerto Rico, being the first European to reach Florida, give the land its name.
+He is credited with establishing a European settlement in Puerto Rico, being the first European to reach Florida, giving the land its name.
 Although there is no evidence to support this claim, legend says that Ponce de Leon found Florida while searching for the fabled Fountain of Youth.

 Juan Ponce de Leon was born in Santervás de Campos, Spain around 14741.
 However, some scholars list his date of birth as early as 1460.
 His father, Luis Ponce de Leon, and his mother, Leonor de Figueroa, were nobles.
 As a boy, he served as a squire – personal attendant – to Don Pedro Núñez de Guzmán.
 Guzmán was a Knight Commander in the royal court, a very important position.1 As a squire, young Ponce de Leon would have attended to the requests of Guzmán, such as taking care of his horse, helping him dress, and other duties.
 In return, he would receive training in social etiquette, hunting, and heavy military training.
 His military skills were put to the test in 1487 when he went off to the Kingdom of Granada to fight against the Muslim Moors.
 The war ended in 1492.
 A year later in September 1493, Ponce de Leon went on Christopher Columbus’ second voyage to the New World.2 He settled on the island of Hispaniola (modern day Dominican Republic and Haiti).
 In 1502, he married a Spanish woman named Leonor, and they had four children.
 He had three daughters – Juana, Isabel, and Maria; and a son named Luis.3